-Recommendations for the new government
+Recommendations for the government

-Following the general election, the Howard League for Penal Reform sets out five broad areas that must be addressed.
+The Howard League for Penal Reform sets out five broad areas that must be addressed.

 The criminal justice system is in crisis.
 Prisons are under immense strain with violence, self-injury and deaths all at record high levels.
 The partially-privatised probation system is failing to give people the support and supervision they need, and the public is being put at risk.

-The new government must tackle these problems urgently.
+The government must tackle these problems urgently.
 The Howard League for Penal Reform is setting out the broad areas which must be addressed.